Moonstroke/CUTE/README.md

 This header declare the structure `CUTE_TestSuite` defined opaquely in `src/cute_suite.c` and functions to operate on it.

+### d) Test loggers: `cute_log.h`

+This header declares an interface to log the results of the tests run in a file, or on `stdout` by default.
+An enumeration controls the format of the output: simple text, XML, or enhanced console output (box-drawing characters and ANSI color codes).
+See IV. for more details.

 ## III.
 Running tests